olooney/oranlooney.com/content/post/genji-ko.md

 by itself, in a pair with another, or in the same group as all others.
 That gives us exactly three cases to consider:

-1. If it is in a group by itself, there there are two elements left over, and we already know that there are two ways to group those two remaining elements.
+1. If the first element in a group by itself, then there are two elements left over; We showed above that there are two ways to partition them.
-2. If it in a pair, then we have a choice: we can either pair it with the second or third element.
+2. If it's in a pair, then we have a choice: we can either pair it with the second or third element.
 In either case there will only be one element left over.
 3. And there is only one way to have all the elements be in the same